 The swimming pool belongs to the community and the entrance fee, ISK 500, is payable at the reception desk at Hotel Laugarhóll.
 Opening hours are 08:00-22:00.
 And remember, don't forget to take a good shower in the pool house before you enter the pools!

-The best thing about travelling in Iceland in summer time, in my opinion, are the bright summer nights, when you can be alone in nature in daylight in the middle of the night.
+The best thing about travelling in Iceland in the summertime, in my opinion, is the bright summer nights, when you can be alone in nature in daylight in the middle of the night.
 I sidled out of the hotel in the middle of the bright night and admired these flowers.

 Another very rare and beautiful purple flower grows at Svanshóll, a little bit west of Hotel Laugarhóll.
 This rare flower is called Vatnamynta - Mentha aquatica.